 Have you ever visited Berlin?

-The Berlin Wall was the physical manifestation of the ideological differences that both Super powers clung to, after Hitler's evil regime was finally defeated.
-For nearly Three decades the bricks and mortar divided the City of Berlin and the German nation.
-The wall was created to stop the East German's under Soviet rule from passing into the Western Zone.
+The Berlin Wall was the physical manifestation of the ideological differences that both super powers clung to, after Hitler's evil regime was finally defeated.
+For nearly three decades the bricks and mortar divided the City of Berlin and ultimately the German nation.
+The wall was created to stop the East Germans under Soviet rule from passing into the Western Zone.
 The wall was constructed in 1961 and was finally dismantled in 1989.
 The first step towards reunification came after the citizens of both East and West Berlin were inspired by a relaxation in Cold War tensions.

-Today some of the Wall is still on display as a monument to the German spirit and as a remembrance to those who died trying to link up with their families and friends on the other side.
-The wall was there to stop the East German's from escaping into the Western side of the City which was more prosperous than the Eastern half.
+Today some of the Berlin Wall is still on display as a monument to the German spirit and as a remembrance to those who died trying to link up with their families and friends on the other side.
+The Berlin Wall was there to stop the East Germans from escaping into the Western side of the city which was more prosperous than the eastern half.
 Every desertion to the "Capitalist" side was a blow to the integrity of the Socialist regime of the East.

 The Berlin Wall came down because the East German government no longer had the backing of the Soviet Union's Red Army to reinforce their policies.
-So the people of Berlin took to the streets and the Wall and started to tear down the Cities line of division and exclusion.
-To the sound of the Scorpion's " Wind of change " the Wall was smashed and the City was made whole.
+So the people of Berlin took to the streets and the Berlin Wall and started to tear down the cities line of division and exclusion.
+To the sound of the Scorpion's " Wind of change " the Berlin Wall was smashed and the City of Berlin was made whole again.